 This is a weight loss blunder which most people make.
 Weight loss requires a long term commitment which many individuals are not ready to make.
 It requires making some permanent lifestyle changes in your diet and eating habits.
 These changes are sustainable only if you are committed.

-The mistake most people do is break these commitments and engage in other seductive offers that claim to offer better result when in reality they don’t.
+The mistake most people do is break these commitments and engage in other seductive offers that claim to offer better results when in reality they don’t.

 Before starting a weight loss journey, ask yourself if you are willing to make these gradual and lifelong changes involved with weight loss.
 Lasting changes can only happen when you are committed.